kiddchantw/testSocialite/README.md

 one email only can register one platform (checke platform id exist or not to login or register)

-##  login on 3rd party  to get user info
+## use  3rd party oauth application to get user info
 - [x] github

 - [x] google